FAA chief has no timetable for Boeing 737 MAX approval

 Elwell told Congress last week the FAA is working closely with other civil aviation authorities “to address specific concerns related to the 737 MAX.”

-United Airlines Chief Executive Oscar Munoz said on Wednesday that FAA approval is only the first step, with public and employee confidence key to deciding when to fly its 14 MAX jets again.
+United Chief Executive Oscar Munoz said on Wednesday that FAA approval is only the first step, with public and employee confidence key to deciding when to fly its 14 MAX jets again.

 Reporting By Allison Lampert in Montreal and David Shepardson in Fort Worth, Texas; Additional reporting and writing by Tracy Rucinski in Chicago; Editing by Susan Thomas and Sonya Hepinstall